 Colette Picco is an Haute Couture specialist.
 She worked as a Draper for Madame Grès for 22 years until the closing of the company.
-Previous experience at Pierre Balmain and with Nina Ricci.
+She then worked with Pierre Balmain and with Nina Ricci.
 Madame Picco explores some of the famous Madame Grès signature techniques.

 Dinah Lenney is the author of The Object Parade and Bigger than Life: A Murder, a Memoir and, with Judith Kitchen, edited Brief Encounters: A Collection of Contemporary Nonfiction (W.W.
 Norton, 2015).
 Her essays and reviews have been published in a wide range of publications and anthologies including The New York Times, The Los Angeles Times, The Washington Post, AGNI, Creative Nonfiction, Ploughshares, TriQuarterly, and the Los Angeles Review of Books, where is the senior editor of creative nonfiction.

 Dr Agnès Rannou is an art historian with a Ph.D in Aesthetics (Edward Hopper and American Realism).
 Professor of Art History, Fashion History, Interior Design History, and French as a Foreign Language.